It was rock bottom.

 Could we really take care of a human?!

 ‘This baby is the one thing in my life that will never leave me’

-A feeling so powerful I quit drinking cold turkey.
+A void I desired so deeply that I quit drinking cold turkey.

 The transition from someone who downed full bottles of vodka in a day to someone without that “crutch” was not an easy one.

 I had seizures for two days on my boyfriends bathroom floor.